 Customization creates headaches by breaking other parts of the software, introducing risk to implementation, and making ongoing maintenance very difficult.
 It is important to have stingy project governance processes in place to validate and rationalize any requests to change the way the software was initially built.

 And here’s an important takeaway: too much customization is often a symptom of not having a good enough organizational change management strategy and plan in place.
-Ensuring you have SAP implementation readiness is an important way to mitigate this risk (learn more in the below video).
+Ensuring you have SAP implementation readiness is an important way to mitigate this risk.

 Choosing the best SAP system integrator is important, whether it be Deloitte, Capgemini, Accenture or another firm.
 However, this is just one component of a successful ERP project.
 It is important to not have blind faith in your integrator, because they won’t solve all of your problems, either.